contact@consultdmw.com

 Responsive Macros

 Each of the macros above apply range names to blocks of cells the details of which are embedded in the macros.
-So, we now need to address the issue identified at the top of this page, that of ranges that are not necessarily fixed throughout the lifetime of the macro.
+So, we now need to address the issue identified at the top of this page, that of ranges that aren't necessarily fixed throughout the lifetime of the macro.

-You’ll find lots of attempts, published on the web, to code a macro that, without user intervention, will determine the exact area to be named.
-None of those at which I’ve looked would work across the scores of spreadsheets I’ve met that needed such functionality.
+Published on the web you'll find lots of attempts to code a macro that without user intervention will determine the exact area to be named.
+None of those attempts at which I've looked would work across the scores of spreadsheets I've met that needed such functionality.

 I've failed to find the universal intelligent macro.
 That's despite some heavy-duty coding applied to specific spreadsheets.
 On occasion my hopes have run high only to have users find ingenious ways of running my macros onto the rocks.